 Plaque and tartar are the main causes of loose teeth and gum disease.

 Periodontal disease begins with gingivitis.
-As the disease progresses, there will be loss of bone and soft tissue around the teeth.
+As the disease progresses, there will be a loss of bone and soft tissue around the teeth.
 As the vital support structures for the teeth degrade, pockets develop around the roots of the teeth, allowing food, bacteria, and debris to collect and form dangerous infections.
 Over time, the teeth become loose and begin to fall out.

 Dog teeth problems are not just limited to the dog's mouth.
 The bacteria in the plaque and tartar can easily enter the bloodstream, especially if your dog has irritated gums, like in periodontal disease.
-This bacteria makes its way through the bloodstream and reaches the heart, kidneys, liver, and the brain.
-This can cause serious organ diseases and worsen existing disease, and even organ failure.
+This bacteria makes its way through the bloodstream and reaches the heart, kidneys, liver, and brain.
+This can cause serious organ diseases and worsen the existing disease, and even organ failure.

 Importance Of Routine Dental Care